-The monument to Brigadier General John Robinson is northwest of Gettysburg on Doubleday Avenue at Robinson Avenue.
+The monument to Union Brigadier General (later Major General) John Robinson is northwest of Gettysburg on Doubleday Avenue at Robinson Avenue.
 (39.843464° N, 77.241886° W; Google map; Tour map: Doubleday & Robinson Avenues) It was dedicated by the State of New York in 1917.

 From the monument: